Internal communications transformed

 Build company culture

 Live video is a personal and authentic way for your leaders to share their vision and build relationships with employees.
-It can be spontaneous and informal, like sharing a visit to a shop or office.
+It's also one of the most effective business communication tactics.
+It can be spontaneous and informal, like sharing a visit to a store or office.
 Or you can schedule more structured broadcasts, such as town hall meetings, so that people can participate wherever they are.

 Eimskip, a logistics and shipping company in Iceland, broadcast their company announcements using Live, so even their crew at sea can join in.
 Encourage people to submit questions during the Live broadcast to get a sense of what employees are thinking.